Ballot QR Code Data Format

 After the number of write-ins, the write-ins are written in series, with 6 bits containing the length of the write-in, in bytes, and then the write-in itself in however many bytes after that.
 The bytes are in UTF-8 format.

-HMPB and BMD QR codes are with .
+HMPB and BMD QR codes are Model 2 QR codes with Level H error correction.

-The source code and further technical documentation of how ballot QR codes are encoded and decoded can be found in the .
+The source code and further technical documentation of how ballot QR codes are encoded and decoded can be found in the ballot-encoder library.